 In October 2007 the City completed construction of an Intermodal General Aviation Center, complete with a 10,600 sq/ft terminal building, a 12,200 sq/yd aircraft parking ramp and a 64-space parking lot.
 In November 2009, the terminal building was renamed the Galbraith Terminal after local philanthropists, John and Rosemary Galbraith, to honor their years of support and generosity to the local St. Petersburg community and in particular the airport terminal project.
 The Galbraith Terminal houses the airport's Fixed Base Operator (FBO), a rental car operator and other various aviation and retail tenants.
 The Hangar Restaurant and Flight Lounge opened in April 2010 on the 2nd floor of the terminal.
 The restaurant serves a full breakfast, lunch and dinner menu and is open to the public.

 The City also has new airport facilities that will be coming on line within the next few years.
 The City has commenced the design process for a new hangar to be located next to the Galbraith Terminal building.
 The ±7,300 sq/ft hangar will be used to house based and transient aircraft.
 The exterior of the new hangar will be designed to complement the adjacent Galbraith Terminal.
-Construction should start in 2014.
-Finally, the City has plans to add more large hangars on the south side of the airport with design anticiapted to start in late 2014.
+Construction should start in late 2014.
+Finally, the City has plans to add more large hangars on the south side of the airport with design anticipated to start in late 2014.